-The risk that changes within the geopolitical and macroeconomic environment adversely impacts the Group's strategy, reputation and/or growth targets.
-The business continuously monitors and responds to any material external environmental factors, such as: fiscal changes (including inflation and GDP growth), environmental influences (including the impact of Covid-19 on any clients / industries and the Russia/Ukraine conflict) and market-wide activity (e.g. insurer consolidations).
+The risk that changes within the geopolitical and macroeconomic environment adversely impacts the

+Company's strategy, reputation and/or growth targets resulting in potential losses, associated costs and operational disruption.
+The business continuously monitors and responds to any material external environmental factors, such as: fiscal changes (including inflation and GDP growth), environmental influences (e.g. Russia/Ukraine war, Israel/Palestine conflict, China/Taiwan tensions) and market-wide activity.